phantie/object-modification-in-one-line/README.md

 # attribute setting and method calling in one line
-Execute methods even if they do not return the object they are bound to and set attributes in one line.
+Execute methods even if they do not return the object they are bound to, set attributes and execute functions over stored objects in one line.

 ### Overview: